ITRS-Group/cordial/tools/geneos/cmd/pkgcmd/_docs/uninstall.md

-The `package uninstall` commands removes installed Geneos releases.
+The `package uninstall` commands removes installed Geneos releases and the original downloaded release files.
 By default all releases that are not used by any enabled or running instance are removed with the exception of the "latest" release.

+To keep the downloaded archives (in `${GENEOS}/packages/download`) use the `--keep`/`-k` flag, otherwise **all** files in that directory are removed.

 If `TYPE` is given then only releases for that component are removed.
 Similarly, if `--version VERSION` is given then only that version is removed. `VERSION` must be an exact match and multiple versions or version wildcards are not yet supported.